• Recipe Box

 These are just a few examples of the types of pesto that can be made.
 There are so many absolutely delicious combinations of pesto and with your imagination the possibilities are truly endless.

-In this dairy free pesto recipe we substitute pine nuts with cashews as a substitute because cashews have a cheese taste.
+In this dairy free vegan pesto recipe we substitute pine nuts with cashews as a substitute because cashews have a cheese taste.
 This basil pesto recipe is refined sugar free, soy free, gluten free, keto and dairy free and its an easy vegan pesto sauce recipe.

 • pizza sauce